michaelboyles/formula/docs/src/content/docs/getting-started/optimizing-rerenders.md

 The updated code now only rerenders `NameSection` when you type in the input. `MyForm` doesn't need to rerender because it doesn't depend on the name.
-Some people might like this code, but it's unfortunate to force you to create an extra component and force you to structure your code in a specific way.
+Some people might like this code, but it's unfortunate to force you to create an extra component and to structure your code in a specific way.

 For this reason, every hook in Formula ships with an equivalent component.
 You can use these components instead of defining an otherwise-unnecessary component of your own.
 The equivalent component for `useFieldValue` is